The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: An Explosion: The Kreuzer-Skarke Dataset

 KS found that there are 4319 $\Delta_3$ upto $GL(3;\IZ)$, of which 18 are regular (and correspond to smooth toric Fano 3-folds).
 Hypersurfaces of the form in Theorem \ref{thm:BB} would give CY$_2$, or 4319 algebraic K3 surfaces.
-The {\it ne plus ultra} was the tour-de-force computation for $n=4$, taking more than half a year on two dual Pentium III/600MHz PCs and between 10 and 30 processors on a 64 processor SGI Origin 2000 (if the younger members of the readership even know what these are) \cite{Kreuzer:2000xy}, giving us $473,800,652$ $\Delta_4$ up to $GL(4;\IZ)$, of which 124 are regular.
+The {\it ne plus ultra} of computer work for mathematics at the turn of the millennium was the tour-de-force computation for $n=4$, taking more than half a year on two dual Pentium III/600MHz PCs and between 10 and 30 processors on a 64 processor SGI Origin 2000 (if the younger members of the readership even know what these are) \cite{Kreuzer:2000xy}, giving us $473,800,652$ $\Delta_4$ up to $GL(4;\IZ)$, of which 124 are regular.

 This is ``big data'' even by today's standards, let alone at the turn of the century.
 Thus, our bestiary of Calabi-Yau 3-folds, grew steadily to about $10^4$ between the late 1980s to the mid 1990s, and suddenly exploded to $10^{10}$ (the actual number exceeds even this by many orders of magnitude as we shall see shortly) by the end of last decade of C20th.